 - How to Obtain a Certified Copy of Your Marriage Record.

-There are two ways to apply for your marriage license in Greene County:
+Please follow our Marriage License Instructions on how to apply for and obtain your marriage license in Greene County.

 Both Applicants Must Bring